 Courses in the minor may not be double counted with the student’s major(s), other minors, or general education requirements.
 Courses in the minor must be taken for quality grades, and more than half of the requirements for the minor must be met by registering for courses bearing University of Chicago course numbers.

-Students who elect the minor must meet with the academic director before the end of the spring quarter of their third year to declare their intention to complete the minor.
-Students must complete a “Consent to Complete a Minor Program” form, available from the College, with the assistance of their adviser and submit this to the program director for approval.
+Students who elect the Minor in Digital Studies must meet with the Director of Digital Studies before the end of the Spring Quarter of their third year to declare their intention to complete the minor.
+Students must complete a “Consent to Complete a Minor Program” form, available from the College, with the assistance of their College adviser and submit this to the Director of Digital Studies for approval.